message/iata/CA.md

 - passengers with an application for permanent residence.
 They must have a written notice issued under the Immigration and Refugee Protection Act;
 - members of the Canadian forces traveling on duty, and their immediate family members;
 - more exemptions can be found at <a href="https://tinyurl.com/s4tbrc8">https://tinyurl.com/s4tbrc8</a> .
-3. Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a>
+4. Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a>
-4. Passengers must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
+5. Passengers must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
 More details can be found at <a href="https://tinyurl.com/uuf5nntc">https://tinyurl.com/uuf5nntc</a> .
-- Test results issued in India are not accepted.
+- Test results issued in India or Morocco are not accepted.
 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a positive COVID-19 test taken at least 15 days and at most 180 days before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
-5. Passengers must arrive at Calgary (YYC), Edmonton (YEG), Halifax (YHZ), Montreal (YUL), Ottawa (YOW), Quebec (YQB), Toronto (YYZ), Vancouver (YVR) or Winnipeg (YWG).
+6. Passengers must arrive at Calgary (YYC), Edmonton (YEG), Halifax (YHZ), Montreal (YUL), Ottawa (YOW), Quebec (YQB), Toronto (YYZ), Vancouver (YVR) or Winnipeg (YWG).
 - This does not apply to passengers arriving on direct flights from St. Pierre and Miquelon.
-6. Passengers could be subject to quarantine for 14 days; details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist">https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist</a>
+7. Passengers could be subject to quarantine for 14 days; details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist">https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist</a>
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival, and their accompanying children younger than 12 years.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a> .
-7. Passengers are subject to a COVID-19 molecular test on day 1 and day 8 after arrival.
+8. Passengers are subject to a COVID-19 molecular test on day 1 and day 8 after arrival.
 - This does not apply to:
 - passengers with a positive COVID-19 test taken at least 15 days and at most 180 days before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS;
 - residents of Point Roberts in Washington in the USA entering Canada to return to their place of residence;
 - passengers who are members of the Canadian Forces or a visiting force traveling on duty;
 - the COVID-19 molecular test on day 8 after arrival does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a> ;
 - more exemptions can be found at <a href="https://tinyurl.com/y33jxz4f">https://tinyurl.com/y33jxz4f</a> .
-8. All travel restrictions may be prolonged as necessary for public health reasons.
+9. All travel restrictions may be prolonged as necessary for public health reasons.